aws-samples/migrate-fileserver-to-fsx-windows/FSxFunctions/README.md

 - This script contains a function called `Get-FSxDedupStatus` that retrieves the current deduplication status for an FSxW endpoint.
 - The function takes two parameters: `$ScheduleType` (either "Optimization" or "GarbageCollection") and `$DestRPSEndpoint`.
 - The script retrieves the deduplication status, including the overall status, progress, and other relevant details, and returns the information as an object.

+### 7. `Disable-DedupConfig.ps1`
+- This script contains a function called `Disable-DedupConfig` that disables the deduplication configuration on an FSxW endpoint.
+- The function takes a single parameter, `$DestRPSEndpoint`, which is the endpoint of the FSxW instance.
+- The script disables the deduplication configuration on the remote FSxW instance.